10 Hour Yoga Sutras Immersion

 What are the Yoga Sutras?

-The Yoga Sūtras were transcribed around 2,000 years ago as the foundational text of Yoga.
+The Yoga Sūtras were transcribed in Sanskrit around 2,000 years ago as the foundational text of Yoga.
 The author, Patañjali, is not the founder of Yoga.
-Rather, he was the first to compile Yoga’s teachings into text, which had only been passed down verbally.
+Rather, he was the first to efficiently compile Yoga’s teachings into text, which had only been passed down verbally.
 There are 196 Sūtras (threads) of Yogic wisdom divided into four Pādas (chapters):

 Vibhūti Pāda: The chapter on spiritual powers.
 It discusses Samyama and how it can lead toward Siddhis or extraordinary powers.
-This is where the idea of transcendence becomes interesting.

 Who is this course for?